MicroFocus/ux-ias/README.md

-# MicroFocus UX-IAS
+# Micro Focus UX-IAS
-MicroFocus Identity and Access Management Group has defined a set of style and user experience (UX) guidelines for browser-based web applications.
+Micro Focus Identity and Access Management Group has defined a set of style and user experience (UX) guidelines for browser-based web applications.
 This guide serves as both a formal specification and reference implentation of these UX guidelines.

 ## Usage
 ### Installation